geomagpy/MARTAS/README.md

 #### 10.1.2 MARTAS on Raspberry (zero, RP5)

 The following approach was tested using Debian bookworm with python 3.11.
+Please note: you can also use the "break-system-packages" approach as in 10.1.1.

         sudo apt update
         sudo apt upgrade